harvard-lil/h2o/README.md

 1. `npm run lint` runs javascript lints
 1. `pytest -k functional` runs the Playwright tests only.

-Playwright tests will spawn their own test runner.
-You will need to run `npm run build` manually for the test runner to pick up any changes to the JS.
+Playwright tests spawn their own test runner against the compiled bundles.
+Those are rebuilt automatically when your frontend changes, so a JS edit is reflected in the next test run without any manual step.

 To debug failed Playwright runs, use: